Chains without regularity

-This implies, using claim \eqref{1} with $\eta=\alpha$, that $x_\alpha$ is chain-recurrent. \end{itemize} \end{proof} \begin{rem} Notice that, since in Step 2 we built every chain using only points indexed by ordinals, for every $\beta<\eta\le\alpha$ and every $\epsilon>0$, there is an $\epsilon$-chain from $x_\beta$ to $x_\eta$ whose points belong to $S_{\beta,\eta+1}(x)$. \end{rem} \begin{rem} Since a compact space has at most cardinality continuum (see \cite[Corollary 3.1.30]{Engelking}), assuming the Generalized Continuum Hypothesis we can take, in the previous proof, $\lambda\le \aleph_2=2^{\mathfrak{c}}$. \end{rem}
+This implies, using claim \eqref{1} with $\eta=\alpha$, that $x_\alpha$ is chain-recurrent. \end{itemize} \end{proof} \begin{rem} Notice that, since in Step 2 we built every chain using only points indexed by ordinals, for every $\beta<\eta\le\alpha$ and every $\epsilon>0$, there is an $\epsilon$-chain from $x_\beta$ to $x_\eta$ whose points belong to $S_{\beta,\eta+1}(x)$. \end{rem} \begin{rem} The argument in the previous proof does not use the Axiom of Choice.
+In particular, the selection at limit ordinals is possible in ZF+DC (\cite{Kura_}), while Hartogs' Lemma holds in ZF (\cite{moerdijk}, Chapter 1).
+The same holds for the other existence results in this work.

+Since a compact space has at most cardinality continuum (see \cite[Corollary 3.1.30]{Engelking}), assuming the Generalized Continuum Hypothesis we can take, in the previous proof, $\lambda\le \aleph_2=2^{\mathfrak{c}}$. \end{rem}